UNSW-codeRs/geospatial-data-in-R/README.md

 - Spatial objects and functions in `sf` package and plots with `ggplot2` in [workshop/tutorial-2/](workshop/tutorial-2/)
 - ... more tutorials to come

+I also added a script with code from the tutorials in [examples/Tutorials-script.R](examples/Tutorials-script.R)

 ## On-line tutorials